ljbuturovic/llm-history-search/SYNC-README.md

 ## License

-This sync tool is provided as-is for use with the LLMHistorySearch extension.
+This sync tool is provided as-is for use with the llm-history-search extension.